RANDSUM/randsum-ts/README.md

 It accepts basic number and number strings, as well as dice notation for more complicated dice operations.

-Check out the docs below for more info!
+Check out the links below for more info!

 ## Further Reading